Skip to Content

 The Brussels Griffon, otherwise known as the Griffon Bruxellois, is a toy dog breed that originates out of Brussels, Belgium.
 Despite being a small 10-inch dog, the Brussels is a great watchdog thanks to their alert and vigilant nature.

 But at the same time, the Brussels Griffon is a very inquisitive dog.
 They’re always full of curiosity and it often gets them in trouble.
-Whether it’s a sound, scent or rat, it’ll grab their attention and keep them occupied for the time being.
+Whether it’s a sound, scent or a stray cat, it’ll grab their attention and keep them occupied for the time being.

-Because of this tendency, the Brussels Griffon may have a hard time focusing on their obedience training.
-But again, this lack of attention isn’t because they aren’t intelligent.
-Just like the Beagle, the Brussels needs a distraction-free environment.
+Because of this tendency, the Brussels Griffon may have a hard time focusing on their training.
+However, this lack of attention isn’t because they aren’t smart.
+Just like the Beagle, the Brussels Griffons need to be in a distraction-free environment.

 28. Maltese